416 Ilam Road, Fendalton, Christchurch 8052

 Treatment is still as effective once the child reaches teenage years, just as it is for adults.
-Generally, aches and pains in teenagers are a result of sporting injuries, playing on trampolines, and from growth spurts.
+Generally, aches and pains in teenagers are a result of sporting injuries, playing on trampolines, and growth spurts.
 Joint restrictions in the neck can also cause headaches in teenagers.
-Sometimes teenagers present with symptoms that may be related to birth strains or falls which occurred in their younger years.
+Sometimes teenagers present with symptoms that may be related to birth strains or falls that occurred in their younger years.

 As with any Osteopath appointment, treatment of children and babies will be tailored to the individual patient.
-A comprehensive case history will be taken including medical history, details about the pregnancy, birth and current complaints or behavioural issues.
+A comprehensive case history will be taken including medical history, details about the pregnancy, birth, and current complaints or behavioural issues.

 Osteopaths can work with you and your baby/child to achieve the best treatment results, which may include the parent holding the child while lying down or sitting up, the child being held by the Osteopath or positioning the child/baby in a comfortable position on the treatment table.

-A preliminary examination will be carried out using palpation (touch) with the aim to feel for any unusual restrictions, tightness or stresses within the joints, muscles and ligaments of the spine.
+A preliminary examination will be carried out using palpation (touch) with the aim to feel for any unusual restrictions, tightness, or stresses within the joints, muscles and ligaments of the spine.
 Any findings will be discussed with the parent and consent for treatment will always be sought from the parent in advance.

 Need to know how best to prepare for seeing an Osteopath with your child?
 Take a look below for some handy tips.